 - Community involvement: One of our major goals is to build an active development community and attract long-term contributors.
 We see engaging in the community, whether it's asking questions, helping other students, contributing code, filing bugs, or whatever else, as a sign that you're genuinely interested in our work.

-- Code contributions: We appreciate seeing your code, it helps us gauge your ability to orient yourself to a new codebase, as well as giving us confidence that you have the skills necessary to implement your proposal.
+- Contributions: We appreciate seeing your contributions, they help us gauge your ability to orient yourself to a new codebase, or the quality of your writing.
+Contribution quality is instrumental in giving us the confidence that you have the skills necessary to implement your proposal.

 - Communication skills and initiative: These are essential to completing a successful project.
 Things we look for (among others): asking specific and detailed questions, following up on conversations, making sure to read available resources before asking questions, being patient and responding to critical feedback well.

 Number of Accepted Interns